Endemic-epidemic models with discrete-time serial interval distributions for infectious disease prediction: Introduction

-In two case studies we examine how the use of serial interval distributions can improve the predictive performance of EE models.
-The first considers weekly dengue counts in San Juan, Puerto Rico. \citet{Ray2017} recently used these data to compare the forecasting performance of their kernel conditional density estimation (KCDE) method to the EE model with fixed serial intervals and found their approach to give better results.
+In two case studies we examine how the suggested weighting schemes can improve the predictive performance of EE models.
+The first considers weekly dengue counts in San Juan, Puerto Rico. \citet{Ray2017} recently used these data to compare the forecasting performance of their kernel conditional density estimation (KCDE) method to a first-order EE model and found their approach to give better results.
 A possible reason is that the KCDE method conditions forecasts on several preceding observations rather than just the most recent.
-Indeed, EE models with serial interval distributions turn out to have a similarly good short-term forecast performance as the computationally more expensive KCDE method.
-In the second case study we assess the benefits of including serial interval distributions in multivariate EE models for viral gastroenteritis in the twelve districts of Berlin.
-This is of particular interest as many other disease modelling and forecasting methods, including KCDE, are currently not applicable to multivariate count data.
+In the second case study we assess the benefits of the suggested model extension in multivariate EE models for viral gastroenteritis in the twelve districts of Berlin.
 Here we propose to evaluate multivariate forecasts at various horizons via multivariate logarithmic scores \citep{Gneiting2008} and provide an efficient Monte Carlo algorithm for computation.
+For comparison we consider forecasts from na\"ive seasonal models and negative binomial GLARMA (generalized linear autoregressive moving average) models \citep{Dunsmuir2015}.

 The remainder of the article is structured as follows.
 Section \ref{sec:case_studies} introduces the two case studies.
-In Section \ref{sec:methodology} we extend the EE model class by including serial interval distributions and give details on inference and prediction.
+In Section \ref{sec:methodology} we extend the EE model class by including weighting schemes for past incidence and give details on inference and prediction.
 Section \ref{sec:applications} presents the results from our case studies, before we conclude with a discussion in Section \ref{sec:discussion}.